As of September 22, 2014, the NIDDK Clearinghouses Publication Catalog and Image

 What are pancreatic islets?

-Insulin is a hormone that helps the body use glucose for energy.
-Diabetes develops when the body doesn't make enough insulin, cannot use insulin properly, or both, causing glucose to build up in the blood.
-In type 1 diabetes-an autoimmune disease-the beta cells of the pancreas no longer make insulin because the body's immune system has attacked and destroyed them.
+In type 1 diabetes, the beta cells of the pancreas no longer make insulin because the body's immune system has attacked and destroyed them.
+The immune system protects people from infection by identifying and destroying bacteria, viruses, and other potentially harmful foreign substances.
 A person who has type 1 diabetes must take insulin daily to live.
-Type 2 diabetes usually begins with a condition called insulin resistance, in which the body has difficulty using insulin effectively.
+Type 2 diabetes usually begins with a condition called insulin resistance, in which the body has trouble using insulin effectively.
 Over time, insulin production declines as well, so many people with type 2 diabetes eventually need to take insulin.

 What is pancreatic islet transplantation?